 The Intern, On-site Supervisor, and UCA Internship Coordinator/Supervisor share responsibility for the effectiveness of the internship.
 If a problem is identified by any one of these individuals, it is that person's responsibility to bring that problem to the attention of the other parties as soon as possible.
 Examples of problems that might interfere with the effectiveness of the internships include: inappropriate experiences for the Intern, misunderstanding the requirements of the internship, personality conflicts, inappropriate or unprofessional behavior by the Intern, etc. There may be instances in which the UCA Internship Coordinator/Supervisor speaks with the On-site Supervisor regarding the Intern's professional skills or behaviors that may influence or are influencing the Intern's performance on internship.
 Since the goal of such discussion would be to provide the Intern with appropriate experiences and supervision, these discussions may not include the Intern directly.
-Any problem identified by the Intern or On-site Supervisor should be brought to attention of the UCA Internship Coordinator/Supervisor to resolve the problem.
+Any problem identified by the Intern or On-site Supervisor should be brought to attention of the UCA Internship Coordinator/Supervisor immediately.
+The UCA Internship Coordinator/Supervisor will work with the Intern and the On-site Supervisor to resolve the problem.
 If no solution can be reached, the internship will be terminated before the end of the semester.
 Ethical standards of the American Psychological Association and the National Association of School Psychologists will be followed in all internship activities.